Top Menu

 1. LAYOUT THE DESIGN

-The first task is setting the line that you want to follow.
+The first task is setting the line you want to follow.
 You can use an old hose or a rope to mark the edge of the flower bed.
-Since I was only repairing mine, I just followed the almost disappearing line I already had.
+Since I was only repairing mine, I just followed the almost-vanishing line I already had.

 2. CUT ALONG YOUR DESIRED LINE